 My doctor suggested birth control as a way to regulate my hormones.
 I tried the pill, but then I bled for six whole weeks!
 After some trial and error, I got an arm implant.
 Ever since then I have been fine!
 My hair has started to grow back—there are baby hairs galore!
 My moods and periods have improved so much.
 Seeking medical treatment was the best decision!
 I had no idea that my symptoms weren’t normal until my doctor diagnosed me.
 Now I barely have any symptoms and my life has improved so much!”

-Lynn, mother of four and grandmother of seven, is a breast cancer survivor:
+Lynn, mother of four and grandmother of eight, is a breast cancer survivor:

 “When I got diagnosed with cancer the first time, I couldn’t function,” she says.
 “The fear was so overwhelming that I couldn’t handle it.
 All I did was sit in my pajamas all day—I didn’t turn on the lights or even eat until my kids came home.
 Instead of raiding the fridge as soon as they came home like they usually did, my kids all sat down and cried with me.
 At that point I realized I needed to get up and get moving because I had taught them their whole lives to have faith and be strong.